Learning quantum many-body systems from a few copies: A complete picture: commuting Gibbs states

+with probability at least $1-p$.
 Moreover, we can find $\mu$ in $\cO(\textrm{poly}(n,\epsilon^{-1}))$ time on a classical computer.
 With access to a quantum computer, the postprocessing can be performed in $\tcO(n\epsilon^{-2})$ time by only implementing quantum circuits of $\tcO(1)$ depth. \end{theorem} \begin{proof} To obtain the claim on the sample complexity, note that for such systems $L=\Omega(1)$ by Prop.~\ref{prop:lowerbound} and they satisfy a transportation cost inequality by Thm.~\ref{thm:modifiedmlsi}.
-Moreover, we can learn the expectation of all $E_i$ up to an error $\epsilon$ with $\cO(\log(n)\epsilon^{-2})$ samples using shadows, as they all have constant support.
+Moreover, we can learn the expectation of all $E_i$ up to an error $\epsilon$ and failure probability $\delta$ with $\cO(\log(n\delta^{-1})\epsilon^{-2})$ samples using shadows, as they all have constant support.
 The claimed sample complexity then follows from Thm.~\ref{thm:quick_dirty}.
 The classical postprocessing result follows from~\cite{PhysRevLett.124.220601}.
 The postprocessing with a quantum computer follows from the results of~\cite{kastoryano2016quantum},~\cite{capel2020modified} combined with the fact that $L^{-1}U=\cO(1)$ by also invoking Lemma~\ref{lem:covariancematrix_decay}.
 Indeed,~\cite{kastoryano2016quantum,capel2020modified} asserts that we can approximately prepare any $\sigma(\mu)$ on a quantum computer with a circuit of depth $\tcO(1)$.
 Moreover, once again resorting to shadows we can estimate $e(\mu)$ with $\tcO(\epsilon^{-2})$ samples.
 We conclude that we can run each iteration of gradient descent in $\tcO(n\epsilon^{-2})$ time.
-As $L^{-1}U=\cO(1)$, Thm.~\ref{thm:comcomplexitygeneral} asserts that we converge after $\tcO(1)$ iterations, which yields the claim. \end{proof} The theorem above nicely showcases how the different elements proved in this work, namely the use of transportation cost inequalities and strong convexity bounds to improve maximum entrpy methods, come together.
-Moreover, with access to a quantum computer, up to polylogarithmic in system size factors, the complexity of learning the Gibbs state is comparable to reading out the results of measurements on the system.
-Together with the polylog sample complexity bounds we obtain, this justifies us claiming that the result above almost gives the last word on learning such states.
+As $L^{-1}U=\cO(1)$, Thm.~\ref{thm:comcomplexitygeneral} asserts that we converge after $\tcO(1)$ iterations, which yields the claim \end{proof} The theorem above nicely showcases how the joint use of transportation cost inequalities and strong convexity bounds to improve maximum entropy methods come together.
+Moreover, with access to a quantum computer, up to polylogarithmic overhead in system size factors, the computational complexity of learning the Gibbs state is comparable to reading out the results of measurements on the system.
+Together with the polylog sample complexity bounds that we obtain, this justifies our claiming that the result above almost gives the last word on learning such states.